-While there is still little experimental or empirical evidence, especially on the effect of commuting subsidies in the form of tax-deductibles, the matter has been discussed in a broad theoretical stream of literature, a lot of which is concerned with efficiency considerations.
+While there is still little experimental or empirical evidence, especially on the effect of commuting cost reductions in the form of tax deductibles, the matter has been discussed in a broad theoretical stream of literature; many of these works are concerned with efficiency considerations.
 What drives these considerations and the fundamentally different approaches by various jurisdictions worldwide is the question of to what degree, if at all, commuting expenses can be considered work-related.
-While commuting expenses do not qualify as tax-deductibles in the Anglo-American world, they do - in some form - in many Western European countries such as Germany, France, or Sweden but also outside of Europe, e.g., Japan (Roy, 2014; Paetzold, 2019).
+While commuting expenses do not qualify as tax deductibles in the Anglo-American world, they do - in some form -

+in many Western European countries such as Germany, France, or Sweden and in some countries outside of Europe, e.g., Japan (Roy, 2014; Paetzold, 2019).

-While legal research mainly discusses whether the business or personal motives of commuting expenses are predominant (e.g., Holderness, 2020), economic literature is more concerned with efficiency considerations.
-Wrede (2001) argues within a two-region model that commuting subsidies are only inefficient if workers face fixed work locations and are perfectly mobile regarding their residence.
+While legal research mainly discusses whether the business or personal motives of commuting expenses are predominant (e.g., Holderness, 2020), the economic literature is more concerned with efficiency considerations.
+Wrede (2001) argues within a two-region model that the tax deductibility of commuting expenses is inefficient only if workers face fixed work locations and are perfectly mobile regarding their residence.
 However, their model assumes first-best taxes that do not distort labor supply, whereas this assumption does not hold in reality.
-In a second-best world, introducing a wage tax without allowing to deduct commuting costs could discourage workers from taking jobs they would otherwise accept, leading to a distortion of workplace choices (Diamond and Mirrlees, 1971; Wrede, 2009).
-On the other hand, Wrede (2009) argues that subsidizing commutes would also distort land rents since commuting longer distances and thus living further away from central business districts gets more affordable (see also Borck and Wrede, 2005, 2009).
+In a second-best world, introducing a wage tax without allowing commuting costs to be deducted could discourage workers from taking jobs they would otherwise accept, leading to a distortion of workplace choices (Diamond and Mirrlees, 1971; Wrede, 2009).
+On the other hand, Wrede (2009) argues that subsidizing commutes would also distort land rents since commuting longer distances and thus living further away from central business districts thus becomes more affordable (see also Borck and Wrede, 2005, 2009).
 Consequently, allowing the deduction of commuting expenses presents a trade-off between these two distortions and could be welfare-enhancing if adequately designed (Wrede, 2009; Hirte and Tscharaktschiew, 2013).

 Commuting and transport subsidies, in general, are often found to have beneficial effects on labor markets.
-For example, both Zenou (2000) and Martin (2001) argue that transportation subsidies can reduce urban unemployment, although Zenou (2000) also finds that these would foster financial inequality.
-In a spatial CGE analysis, Tscharaktschiew and Hirte (2012) confirm a welfare-enhancing effect, however, only for subsidizing public transportation.
-Empirical findings mostly align with these results (e.g., Holzer et al., 2003; Phillips, 2014; Le Gallo et al., 2017; Franklin, 2018).
+For example, both Zenou (2000) and Martin (2001) argue that transportation subsidies can reduce urban unemployment, although Zenou (2000) also finds that these subsidies could foster financial inequality.
+In a spatial computable general equilibrium analysis, Tscharaktschiew and Hirte (2012) confirm a welfare-enhancing effect; however, this effect is found only for subsidizing public transportation.
+Other findings mostly align with these results (e.g., Holzer et al., 2003; Phillips, 2014; Gaigné et al., 2016; Le Gallo et al., 2017; Franklin, 2018).
 Nevertheless, the consequences of discounted travel costs are not only positive.
-Arnott (1998) and Brueckner (2000, 2005) show that subsidizing transport systems can lead to urban sprawl and inefficiently large cities.
-The resulting longer commutes lead to excessive use of transportation systems and, subsequently, negative externalities such as congestion (Wheaton, 1998; Brueckner, 2000), fragmentation of natural habitats, and soil sealing (European Environment Agency, 2006).
-Like Zenou (2000), Heuermann et al. (2017) further emphasize that subsidizing commuting through a tax system with progressive income taxes favors high-income and urban individuals, fostering financial inequality.
+Arnott (1998) and Brueckner (2000, 2005)

+show that subsidizing transport systems can lead to urban sprawl and inefficiently large cities.
+The resulting longer commutes lead to the excessive use of transportation systems and, subsequently, negative externalities such as congestion (Wheaton, 1998; Brueckner, 2000), the fragmentation of natural habitats, and soil sealing (European Environment Agency, 2006).
+Similar to Zenou (2000), Heuermann et al. (2017) further emphasize that subsidizing commuting through a tax system with progressive income taxes favors high-income and urban individuals, thereby fostering financial inequality.
+Additionally, by enabling households to be less locally bound, Bayer and McMillan (2012) show that reducing commuting costs can lead to increased racial, educational, and income segregation.